SayBender/Nemo/README.md

 If you do not achieve such a result, make sure to go back and double check the checklist.

+**NOTE**: Many of the examples below are based on our first trained model, not the ones reported in paper.

 ## Evaluating the model:

 In order to evaluate the model, simply run: